 CAMLPR has formed a transition team with the Canadian Society for Medical Laboratory Science (CSMLS) to outline the processes for applicants.
 Further details will be provided once the processes have been finalized.

-What competency assessments (examinations) will I take after the changes take effect?
+What field-of-practice competency assessments (examinations) will I take after the changes take effect?

 The competency assessments (examinations) will be tailored to specific fields of practice.
 This means applicants can pursue assessment and registration in any one of the eight fields of practice or in several fields.
-Competency assessments will be available individually for each field of practice or bundled exams covering multiple fields such as Core Lab (Chemistry, Hematology, Transfusions) and General (Chemistry, Hematology, Histology, Microbiology, and Transfusions).
-For instance, if you have education and experience in Core Laboratory (Clinical Chemistry, Hematology, and Transfusion Science), you can take a bundled examination in these three fields.
-For more information, refer to the section on Field-of-Practice Exams.
+Competency assessments will be available individually for each field of practice or bundled exams covering multiple fields.
+For more information, please see the Exams section.

 What if I have already started an educational program, my prior learning assessment, or the examination process before the changes take effect?